 Exploring Alternative Storytelling Through Experimental Animation

-Sujin Kim is a Korean animator, filmmaker, and art educator based in the United States.
+Sujin Kim is a Korean filmmaker, and art educator based in the United States.

 Contact: sujinkimart@gmail.com

-Her animations have been showcased at prominent venues worldwide, including the Annecy International Animated Film Festival, Ann Arbor Film Festival (Oscar-qualifying), American Documentary and Animation Film Festival (Oscar-qualifying), Tampere Film Festival (Oscar-qualifying, BAFTA-qualifying), RiverRun International Film Festival (Oscar-qualifying), International Short Film Festival of Cyprus (European Film Award-qualifying), Athens International Film and Video Festival (Oscar-qualifying), Edinburgh Short Film Festival (British Independent Film Award-qualifying), International Short Film Festival Berlin (Oscar-qualifying), LINOLEUM International Contemporary Animation and Media Art Festival (BAFTA-qualifying), SIGGRAPH Asia, and ISEA.
-They have also been featured in numerous festivals across countries such as Italy, France, the United Kingdom, Cyprus, Ukraine, Denmark, Canada, Bosnia and Herzegovina, Russia, Romania, South Korea, Spain, China, Morocco, Egypt, Finland, Croatia, Argentina, Brazil, and Germany.
+Kim’s animations have been showcased at leading international festivals and conferences, including Annecy International Animated Film Festival, Ann Arbor Film Festival (Oscar-qualifying), American Documentary and Animation Film Festival (Oscar-qualifying), Tampere Film Festival (Oscar- and BAFTA-qualifying), RiverRun International Film Festival (Oscar-qualifying), International Short Film Festival of Cyprus (European Film Award-qualifying), Athens International Film and Video Festival (Oscar-qualifying), International Short Film Festival Berlin (Oscar-qualifying), LINOLEUM Festival (BAFTA-qualifying), SIGGRAPH Asia, and ISEA.
+Her work has also been featured in numerous festivals across countries including Italy, France, the UK, Cyprus, Ukraine, Denmark, Canada, Bosnia and Herzegovina, Russia, Romania, South Korea, Spain, China, Morocco, Egypt, Finland, Croatia, Argentina, Brazil, and Germany.

-Kim’s work is preserved in the Academy of Motion Picture Arts and Sciences archives in the United States and the War and Women Human Rights Museum in South Korea.
+Her animations are preserved in the Academy of Motion Picture Arts and Sciences Film Archive in the United States and the War and Women Human Rights Museum in South Korea.